Conference Logo

 NCER Overview

-"Return On Investment: How Are We Doing And What Is The Future?"
+"Return on Investment: How Are We Doing and What Is the Future?"

-NCER attendees have an opportunity to learn, connect, establish new collaborations, gain valuable experience, and discover innovative approaches being employed by others — just a few of the many benefits of participating in NCER!
+NCER attendees had an opportunity to learn, connect, establish new collaborations, gain valuable experience, and discover innovative approaches being employed by others — just a few of the many benefits of participating in NCER!

 Why Omaha?